Ajit-Mehrotra/BetterDiscordAutoInstaller/README.md

 3. **Automatic Patching:** After confirming that the update is complete, the script automatically downloads the latest BetterDiscord .asar file, patches Discord’s index.js file, and replaces existing BetterDiscord.asar file with the latest one.

 4. **Continuous Monitoring:** This script runs in the background, continually checking for updates to Discord.
 It is designed to be run at startup, ensuring BetterDiscord is always reinstalled automatically after any Discord update.

+## Contributing

+### Windows

+### macOS
+There is redundant/repetitive code which is seen both in manual-installer-mac.py and auto-installer-mac.py.

+That can be fixed.
+Just need to make sure to have 2 seperate files to allow for auto, manual install, and auto/manual-mixed functionalities.

 This project is under the [MIT license](./LICENSE).